itsdlow/itsdlow.github.io/_pages/about.md

 This website is a simple data-driven Jekyll-based blog, hosted by Github Pages, and uses a template from [academicpages](https://github.com/academicpages/academicpages.github.io).

 This site is meant to act as my portfolio and as such houses some projects that I have developed or contributed to.
 The layout is very basic, the ["Portfolio"](https://itsdlow.github.io/portfolio/) page houses all of my project contributions posts which provide detailed descriptions.
-The ["Talks"](https://academicpages.github.io/talks/) and ["Publications"](https://itsdlow.github.io/publications/) page holds formal results from some of the research I have been apart of.
+The ["Talks"](https://academicpages.github.io/talks/) and ["Publications"](https://itsdlow.github.io/publications/) page holds formal results from research I have been apart of.

 [image_url]: /images/about-me-image.JPG